Scott Court

-Scott B. Court is an American politician and historian who served in the Wyoming House of Representatives from 2017 to 2019, representing the 24th legislative district of Wyoming as a Republican in the 64th Wyoming Legislature.
+Scott B. Court is an American politician and historian who served in the Wyoming House of Representatives from 2017 to 2019, representing the 24th district as a Republican in the 64th Wyoming Legislature.

 Education

 Court attended Cody High School, Northwest College, the University of Wyoming, and Laramie County Community College.
-He received a Bachelor of Arts degree and a Master of Public Administration degree from the University of Wyoming.
+He received a Bachelor of Arts and a Master of Public Administration from the University of Wyoming.

 Career

-Prior to serving in the state legislature, Court worked for the Buffalo Bill Center of the West, and was a precinct committeeman in Cheyenne.
+Prior to serving in the Wyoming Legislature, Court worked for the Buffalo Bill Center of the West and was a precinct committeeman in Cheyenne.

 2016 election

 Court ran for election to the Wyoming House of Representatives in 2016.
 On August 16, he defeated incumbent Sam Krone in the Republican primary with 72% of the vote after Krone had been charged with felony larceny.
 On November 8, Court defeated Democrat Paul Fees and independent candidate Sandy Newsome in the general election with 46% of the vote.

 Court served in the Wyoming House of Representatives from January 10, 2017 to January 8, 2019.
-In 2017, he served on the following committees.
+In 2017, he served on the following committees: